mcdexio/mcdex-references/en/perpetual.md

 1. The Funding Rate & Mark Price must be derived on the blockchain.
 2. The traders must be able to trade the contract without any off-chain facilities.

 In order to achieve these goals, MCDEX introduced an Automated Market Maker(AMM) to its Perpetual Smart Contract.
 The AMM provided on-chain liquidity.
-Using AMM, the traders can trade at any time at a price determined by the AMM’s price formula.
+Using AMM, the traders can trade at any time at a price determined by the AMM's price formula.

 When designing the AMM, there are several options of the price formula.
 To be cautious, we adopted the constant product (x * y = k) model as the price model for now.
 The advantage of this model is that it has been widely used in Uniswap and has been well verified.
 The disadvantage of this model used in the Perpetual contract is lack of capital efficiency.
 Based on thorough research, we will upgrade the pricing formula of AMM in the future to achieve better capital efficiency.

 The AMM has a vanilla long position and collateral tokens in its liquidity pool.
-Let x be the available margin of the AMM’s liquidity pool.
+Let x be the available margin of the AMM's liquidity pool.
 Let y be the long position size of the pool.

 We make the leverage of the long position 1x.
 Thus, when the long position of the pool increases/decreases by Δy at trading price P:
 - the margin occupied by the position increases/decreases by Δy * P